 Agriculture Stewardship Program

-The purpose of this program is to ensure that the agriculture sector contributes to society’s priorities of clean soil, water and air resources and improved biodiversity and to encourage producers to voluntarily implement beneficial management practices (BMPs) that reduce environmental risk and enhance Prince Edward Island’s soil, water, air and biodiversity resources.
+The purpose of this program is ensuring that Prince Edward Island's agriculture sector contributes to society’s priorities of clean soil, water and air resources and improved biodiversity; and encouraging producers to voluntarily implement beneficial management practices (BMPs) that reduce environmental risk and support these priorities.

 - Soil Management

 Includes: erosion control structures, crop residue management, primary residue tillage, furrow damming, strip cropping

 Includes: on-farm pesticide storage, on-farm silage storage, improved manure storage, covered feedlots (impermeable base and roof), on-farm fuel storage (double walled tanks only)

 Includes: alternative livestock watering systems, improved farm machinery stream crossings, fencing & livestock stream crossings, power to remote watering sites

 Includes: agricultural water quality, on farm water use efficiency, well water management, improved irrigation efficiency, sustainable agriculture water supply